f3oall/vue-awesome-notifications/README.md

 require("vue-awesome-notifications/dist/styles/style.css")
 ```

-\*\*

 ## Customization

 You can pass `options` object to initialization function to override defaults.
 List of available options can be found in [Awesome Notifications README.md](https://github.com/f3oall/awesome-notifications).

 **Styles**

-If you use SCSS, you can configure styles by redefining variables.
+If you use **SCSS**, you can configure styles by redefining variables.
 List of available variables can be found in [Awesome Notifications repo](https://github.com/f3oall/awesome-notifications/blob/master/src/styles/variables.scss)

-Otherwise, if you use 'style.css', you can only override it.
+Otherwise, if you use `style.css`, you can only override it.

+## Browser support

+Last 2 versions.

 ## License